-It’s been a joy and a pleasure to work with so many wonderful, curious and successful people, leaders, teams and organisations all over the world over 2022.
+It’s been a joy and a pleasure to work with so many wonderful, curious and successful people, leaders, teams and organisations all over the world in 2022.

 Last year was a big year of adjustment as we came out of the pandemic.
 There was so much to navigate from WFH to WFO to WFA, from hyper-flexibility, to the ‘new normal’ to the great resignation.